-One of my favourite things to share with my family and friends are the flavours of the places I’ve traveled.
-This dish is a hit amongst the gang with it’s rich Moroccan flavours.
+One of my favourite things to share with my family and friends are the flavours of the places I’ve travelled.
+This dish is a hit amongst the gang with its rich Moroccan flavours.
 You can add meat if you wish, but here is the vegan version that I cook at home.

 This recipe is to be cooked in a tajine.
 If you do not own a tagine pot you can also cook this in a slow cooker.

 1 handful coriander